fromhammadakhtar/CalorieTracker/README.md

 # CalorieTracker

-# Click the link below see Demo.
+#Click the link below to see the Demo.

 https://fervent-tereshkova-4427ee.netlify.app/